 You don’t need to have a big house, but foster children must have their own room.

-Fostering is a demanding and difficult job.
+Fostering can be a demanding and difficult role.
 As well as the support we will give you, it’s important that you have emotional and practical support available from those around you.

 Foster carers have to be very flexible.
 You will need to be able to adapt your lifestyle, routines and commitments to meet the needs of children.